-Why does my pet need well checks?
+Why does my pet need an annual vet exam?

 In PetMD’s article To Vaccinate or Not: A Vet’s Perspective, T. J. Dunn, Jr., DVM writes “Any warm blooded animal of any age or health status has potential to contract rabies if exposed.
 Not to be forgotten, unlike some other animal diseases, rabies is nearly always fatal in humans.
 This is why nearly every state requires dogs get their rabies vaccine.”
 If you live in the southwest, you should consider a rattlesnake vaccine as well.
 Read our blog, World Rabies Day 2015 for more about the importance of the rabies vaccination.